 - How will you invoice your client?

 - How will you gather passwords (i.e. LastPass)?

 - Lastly, what steps are necessary to deliver your service, or what is your service process?

 Defining these processes and systems early on will help you better provide your service and keep your clients coming back for more!

 It’s time to get some clients for your Pinterest Business!
 Now that you have your newly created portfolio, let’s put it to use.
 You can use any or all of the following resources to start reaching out to potential customers.

 - Create a pin image (I love using Canva!), upload to Tailwind or Pinterest and link it directly to your portfolio!
-You can do this by saving your portfolio as a .pdf in Google Drive.
-BAM, it links directly to your services!
+You can do this by saving it as a .pdf in Google Drive.
+Bam, links directly to your services!

 - Sign up for Upwork, start submitting proposals and attach your portfolio.
 You can read more about how I was hired on Upwork within a week!
 I also have a free proposal template available for download!

 - Once your determine where your ideal client hangs out, go there!
 For instance, if it’s Facebook groups, join that group and share your knowledge!
 Many groups offer “promote your goods” days where you can link to your portfolio.
 One piece of advice, I find the small to medium size groups are more beneficial that the gigantic ones.
-You can get lost in a group that has 5,000+ members.
+It’s easy to get lost on a group that has 5,000+ members.